material-motion/material-motion/specifications/serialization.md

 Serialization includes the mechanisms by which motion is brought in to and out of a Material Motion system.
 For the purposes of this document we'll assume the primary point of view is a software engineer working on a production application.

-## Static serialization

 Intended use cases:

 * interchange from\/to other motion tools.
 E.g. "export from X to Material Motion".
-* Binary format for storage and retrieval of motion.
+* Binary format for transmission of motion over a pipe.

 Engineering requirements: